 Chief Lance Crowe

 I first moved to Greenville, South Carolina to attend Bob Jones University.
-In the summer of the following year, I completed the first class of the USMC Officer Candidate School in Quantico, Virginia and I returned to complete my degree in graphic design.
+In the summer of the following year, I completed the first class of the USMC Officer Candidate School in Quantico, Virginia and I returned to complete my bachelor's degree in graphic design.
 I ultimately chose law enforcement as my career and I spent over three years on BJU's Public Safety Department, rising to the rank of Master Sergeant over training.
+During my time in Travelers Rest, I also achieved my Master of Arts in Criminal Justice from Columbia College.

 After graduation I was hired as a deputy sheriff with Spartanburg County, SC under Sheriff Bill Coffey’s administration.
 From 1998 to 2003 I served as a patrol sergeant and as a shift lieutenant.
 In 2003 I was reassigned as an administrative lieutenant, overseeing critical tasks such as resolution of citizen complaints, managing the property and evidence operation, managing the field training program, and assisting the accreditation coordinator with the daily tasks of CALEA compliance.